ucamrc/grasshopper-puppet/README.md

 # Back to the server to run puppet
 # This next step could take up to around 60mins if you have a slow server and lots of data to import!
+# Take note of the puppet command line displayed at the end, you may find it useful later
 devserver$ sudo ./provisioning/grasshopper/init.sh

 # Set username and password to protect externally visible server with play data in